minnojs/minno-time/src/js/extensions/iat/README.md

 ```

 If you use the **classic layout** these are the settings you can use:
-* `title`: The category description to be displayed to the users, it can be any valid PIP media object.
+* `title`: The category description to be displayed to the users, it can be any valid PIP [media object](/documentation.markdown#media).
 * `titleCss`: Is a jQuery css objects that is applied to the category title.
-* `height`: In case that your category titles do not have the standard height you might need to tweak their location by defining appropriate heights.
+* `height`: In case that your category titles are not simply text you might need to tweak their location by defining appropriate heights.
 * `margin`: In case you want to center the categories around a common center instead of aligning them to the outer borders.

 ### Setting properties